gpalazzo/General_notes/README.md

 # General_notes
 This repository aims to summarize general notes about bash commands and other configuration snippets.
 It's suppose to be a source for finding useful stuff in a quick and centralized way.
+Reminder: it's only commands for unix system (I can't guarantee it works in Windows).

 **Please do feel free to suggest both changes in the snippet/description, or adding new snippets/descriptions.**